jgat/marking-assistant/README.md

 If a marks file already exists, then `./TODO.py init` will find any new scripts, and leave existing marks unchanged.

+Also add a `checklist.json` file into the current directory.

 ## Usage

 * Get some help: